Flickr co-founder seeks another hit with new Findery app

-SAN FRANCISCO (Reuters) - Findery, a map-based social networking service started by the co-founder of popular photo-sharing site Flickr, launched a mobile app on Thursday.
+SAN FRANCISCO, March 6 (Reuters) - Findery, a map-based social networking service started by the co-founder of popular photo-sharing site Flickr, launched a mobile app on Thursday.

 The free app, which is available for Apple Inc iPhones, lets users leave notes, photos and videos about real-world locations on digital maps.